 The F-1 visa status allows you to remain in the U.S. as long as you are a properly registered full-time student and maintaining your status.
-It permits you to work on campus during your program of study.
-You may also be eligible for off-campus employment, Curricular Practical Training (CPT), or Optional Practical Training (OPT) during your program and after completing your first academic year.
+It permits you to work on-campus during your program of study.
+You might also be eligible for off-campus employment, Curricular Practical Training (CPT), or Optional Practical Training (OPT) during your program and after completing your first academic year.
 To apply for an F-1 visa, you must obtain a Form I-20, Certificate of Eligibility, from the Middlebury Institute of International Studies.

 To obtain the I-20 form, please take the following steps:

 - Read the I-20 Application Instructions for information about the documentation needed by ISSS.